rnaudi/metrics/README.md

 ### Closest existing implementation

-**Google's internal SRE tools**: Public material describes Google using journey-based SLIs and flow-style metrics internally; this approach is closely aligned with that style (flow-based SLIs with SPC), but their tools are proprietary and not documented.
-This document is effectively a public-style manual for DIY implementation.
+**Google's internal SRE tools**: Public material describes Google using journey-based SLIs and flow-style metrics internally.
+This approach is closely aligned with that style (flow-based SLIs with SPC), but their tools are proprietary and not documented.

 ### Are we reinventing the wheel?

-**No—this is productionizing an under-documented concept.**

-What already exists:
-- **Concept**: Google's SRE Workbook describes journey-based SLIs (high level)
-- **Infrastructure**: OpenTelemetry, Prometheus, Datadog, service meshes that provide the metrics...
+**No.** The pieces already exist:
+- Journey-based SLIs from the SRE world
-- **Math**: SPC control charts are standard in manufacturing
+- SPC and control charts from manufacturing and quality work

-What's new here:
-- **Explicit formulas**: $C(t) = \prod T_i(t)$ as an SLO
-- **SPC adaptation**: Control charts for time-windowed, bounded proportions
-- **Practical guidance**: When it works (high volume, sequential flows) vs when it doesn't (low volume, complex DAGs)
-- **Implementation roadmap**: How to actually build this with standard tools

-This document fills the gap between Google's abstract "model user journeys" advice and the practical "here's the Datadog query" implementation.
+- Metrics backends like Prometheus, Datadog, and OpenTelemetry

+What this README does is tie those ideas together into one simple pattern for flow SLIs you can alert on.